George Forbes, 3rd Earl of Granard: Career

 Churchill appointed him to the Royal Anne at Portsmouth, and made him a lieutenant in the marines.
 Forbes was midshipman on HMS St George in 1704, and was with George Rooke at the Capture of Gibraltar, where he was on shore as aide-de-camp to the Prince of Hesse-Darmstadt and in the Battle of Málaga the same year.
 Forbes became heir to the earldom on the death of his elder brother, a captain in the Scots royals, from wounds received at the Battle of Blenheim.

 In 1705, Forbes was second lieutenant of the frigate Triton, one of the most active cruisers in the navy.
 The Triton captured twenty-three French privateers in the Channel in fifteen months.
 He was in her at the siege of Ostend in 1706, where he was on shore, and first met, the Duke of Argyll, who commanded in the trenches.
 Forbes found his commission as captain of the Lynn frigate, in which he served as convoy to the Baltic Sea trade.
 The Lynn being ordered to the West Indies, Forbes was transferred to the Gosport, and on 3 January 1707 to the Leopard of 50 guns.
 On 6 March 1707, he was appointed brigadier in the 4th troop of horse-guards, of which the Duke of Argyll was captain and colonel.

 The brigadiers of the horse-guards—styled in their commissions 'corporals,’ and in society 'captains'—were commissioned officers ranking with lieutenants of horse.
 Forbes did duty with his troop until appointed to command the Sunderland of 60 guns, part of the western squadron under Lord Dursley, afterwards third Earl Berkeley.

 In 1708, Forbes became exempt from his troop and a brother of the Trinity House.
 In May 1709, he left his ship to do duty with his troop at Windsor, where "his sprightliness of genius and politeness of manner recommended him to Queen Anne", at whose desire he was appointed to the Grafton of 70 guns.
 Forbes, who in the meantime had married, sailed for the Mediterranean with Sir John Norris in 1710.
 Charles III of Spain (afterwards the emperor Charles VI) then had his court at Barcelona, and Norris stationed some ships off the coast of Catalonia, the command of which was assigned to Forbes, who was directed to co-operate as much as possible with the Spanish court, and was permitted to reside on shore.
-Two Genoese ships of war, of 50 and 70 guns respectively, were at Cadiz taking in specie, alleged to be for the use of the French faction in Italy.
+Two Genoese ships of war, of 50 and 70 guns respectively, were at Cádiz taking in specie, alleged to be for the use of the French faction in Italy.